Backup-Gits/easy_tbot/README.md

 # easy_tbot
-Mini framework  for data base and other usefull stuff integration with Telegram bot api
+Mini framework for database and other usefull stuff integration with Telegram bot api
 ## Instalation
 ````commandline
 pip install easy-tbot